Colonial Secretary's papers 1822-1877

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

-Letters in this series relate to relationships between settlers, government officials and the traditional owners they encountered.
-Included are several mentions of runaways from Moreton Bay being located near Trial Bay by Aboriginal people and brought to Port Macquarie, as well as Aboriginals from Trial Bay and Point Plomer presenting with smallpox, caught from a runaway convict from Moreton Bay.
+This series comprises letters concerning interactions between settlers, government officials, and the traditional owners they encountered.
+The correspondence includes multiple references to runaway convicts from Moreton Bay being located near Trial Bay by Aboriginal people and brought to Port Macquarie.
+It also notes that Aboriginal people from Trial Bay and Point Plomer were observed presenting with smallpox, which had been transmitted by a runaway convict from Moreton Bay.

 European Exploration

-In August 1824 Thomas Brisbane, wrote to John Oxley, surveyor regarding an expedition tto Moreton Bay, the River and adjacent country with instructions to survey and explore the area.
+In August 1824, Thomas Brisbane wrote to John Oxley regarding an expedition to Moreton Bay, the Brisbane River, and the surrounding country, providing instructions to survey and explore the area.

 Regular Vessels